gjohl/ml-practice/ML_notes.md

 ```

-The sequences modelled with RNNS can be:
+The sequences modelled with RNNs can be:
 - One-to-many
 - Many-to-many
 - Many-to-one

+Considerations for choosing the input sequence length:
+- It should be long enough to capture any patterns or seasonality in the data
+- The validation set and test set each need to have a size at least (input_length + output_length), so the longer the input length, the more data is required to be set aside.

 ## A. Appendix